 01 of 08

 With sharp hand tools and unforgiving power tools, woodworking can be a dangerous activity.
 By following some basic safety rules, though, you can considerably reduce the risk of injury.
-In order to be effective, safety rules must be implemented every time—no exceptions.
+To be effective, safety rules must be implemented every time—no exceptions.
 Committing to making safety a habit increases your enjoyment and lowers the chance of injury (or worse) while woodworking.

 02 of 08